borderzero/border0-go/README.md

 ## Quickstart

 Explore the [examples](./examples) folder for additional use cases and examples.
 To run these examples, you'll need a Border0 access token.
-You can generate one by going to [Border0 Admin Portal](https://portal.border0.com) -> Organization Settings -> Access Tokens, create a token in `Member` permission group.
+You can generate one by going to [Border0 Admin Portal](https://portal.border0.com) -> Organization Settings -> Access Tokens, create a token in `Member` or `Admin` permission groups.

 Once you have the token, you can proceed to run the example code with: